 Here are the 5 steps of a DDMRP implementation :

-The first results of the DDMRP show a refocusing of stock levels to a level closer to the optimal :
+The first results of the DDMRP show a refocusing of stock levels closed to optimal levels :

-The virtuous management of these inventory levels induces important benefits on the whole Supply Chain, translated by an improvement of the key indicators (source: Demand Driven Institute):
+The smart management of these inventory levels induces important benefits on the whole Supply Chain, translated by an improvement of the key indicators (source: Demand Driven Institute):

 The DDMRP in JD Edwards

 Our solution is natively integrated with JD Edwards and does not require any interfaces.

 It allows you to quickly integrate DDMRP logic into your environment, with a reduced IT effort, in a logic of deployment per site.

 Figure 1 – Article Profile